mickeyboxell/oci-service-operator/docs/mysql.md

 The MySQL DB System can be accessed from the Secret which will be persisted as part of the provision/bind operation of the CR.

-The OSOK MySqlDbSystem controller automatically provisions a MySQL DB System when customer provides mandatory fields to the `spec`.
-Following is a sample CR yaml for MySqlDbSystem.
+The OSOK MySqlDbSystem controller automatically provisions a MySQL DB System when you provide mandatory fields to the `spec`.
+The following is a sample CR yaml for MySqlDbSystem.

 - SUBNET_OCID - OCID of the subnet created in the pre-requisites step
 - CONFIGURATION_ID - [More info about Configurations](https://docs.oracle.com/en-us/iaas/mysql-database/doc/db-systems.html#GUID-E2A83218-9700-4A49-B55D-987867D81871) Get your [Configuration_id](https://console.us-ashburn-1.oraclecloud.com/mysqlaas/configurations)